SAM1050 / SAM1050E

 The student:

-• has developed awareness of the Norwegian political landscape in terms of religious and secular worldviews
+• has developed awareness of the Norwegian political landscape in terms of religious and

 .